opencast/opencast/docs/guides/developer/docs/modules/admin-ui/development.md

 -----------

 The style guide defines a set of guidelines that the design follows to maintain a consistent look and feel.
-It is defined to be flexible, easily updateable and consistent.
+It is defined to be flexible, easy to update and consistent.
 Before delving deeper into the UI or developing additional features we recommend familiarizing yourself with some of the items.

 Modifying Sources